slaFFik/buddypress-groups-extras/readme.txt

 * Added French translation

 = 3.6.1 (11.07.2013) =
-* Enhancement: Now group custom pages and fields fully inherites group privacy options for current logged in user (they will not appear even in navigation)
+* Enhancement: Now group custom pages and fields fully inherit group privacy options for currently logged in user (they will not appear even in navigation)
 * New: ability to enable rich editor for custom fields (textarea's)
 * Updated German translation (props <a href="http://www.per4mance.com/">Thorsten Wollenhöfe</a>)